 Voimaosakeyhtiö SF’s procurement categories are outsourced services (incl. legal services, financial services, and external communications services), sporadically purchased consulting services, office supplies, leasing cars, and travel.

 This procurement policy covers all procurement categories mentioned above.

 Voimaosakeyhtiö SF’s procurement is based on existing laws, and its cornerstones are Voimaosakeyhtiö SF’s values, ethical operating principles, procurement policy, and other internal guidelines.

-Procurement responsibilities and mandate are based on the decision powers approved by Voimaosakeyhtiö SF’s Board of Directors, itemised in appendix 2.
+Procurement responsibilities and mandate are based on the decision powers approved by Voimaosakeyhtiö SF’s Board of Directors.
 The responsibilities and mandate are defined per position.

 All Voimaosakeyhtiö SF’s purchases need to be approved correctly.